k2-fsa/sherpa/docs/source/ncnn/install/index.rst

 Installation
 ============

-In this section, we describe how to install `sherpa-ncnn`_ on the following
+In this section, we describe how to install `sherpa-ncnn`_ for the following
 platforms:

 .. toctree::